abderox/SetupWiz-CLI/README.md

 - **Simplified Workflow**: Reduce stress and save time during project transitions.
 - **Custom Configuration**: Tailor your project settings and configurations to your needs.
 - **Interactive Menus**: User-friendly menus to guide you through the process.
+- **Easy sharing** : Share a configuration JSON file with team members to simplify the process of setting up the development environment.
+This way, you can avoid repeatedly asking about which branches and repositories to clone.

 ## Installation (For code explorers only)